kossidts/playground-openai/README.md

 # Playground for OpenAI API - Node.js

-This is a playground based on the openai quickstart for testing the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
+This is a playground based on the [openai quickstart tutorial](https://beta.openai.com/docs/quickstart) for testing the OpenAI API.
 It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
 Check out the tutorial or follow the instructions below to get set up.

 ## Setup